Docutils | Overview | About | Users | Reference | Developers

 Doctest blocks are interactive Python sessions cut-and-pasted into docstrings.
 They are meant to illustrate usage by example, and provide an elegant and powerful testing environment via the doctest module in the Python standard library.

-Doctest blocks are text blocks which begin with ">>> ", the Python interactive interpreter main prompt, and end with a blank line.
+Doctest blocks are text blocks which begin with the Python interactive interpreter main prompt (>>> followed by a space) and end with a blank line.
 Doctest blocks are treated as a special case of literal blocks, without requiring the literal block syntax.
 If both are present, the literal block syntax takes priority over Doctest block syntax:

 This is an ordinary paragraph.